Does God promise salvation to the jews after they rejected Him?

 Romans 11:11-31

 11 Does this mean that God has rejected his Jewish people forever?
 Of course not!
-His purpose was to make his salvation available to the Gentiles, and then the Jews would be jealous and begin to want God’s salvation for themselves.
-12 Now if the whole world became rich as a result of God’s offer of salvation, when the Jews stumbled over it and turned it down, think how much greater a blessing the world will share in later on when the Jews, too, come to Christ.
+His purpose was to make his salvation available to the Gentiles, and then the Jews would be jealous and want God’s salvation for themselves.
+12 Now if the entire world became prosperous due to God’s offer of salvation, when the Jews stumbled over it and turned it down, think how much greater a blessing the world will share in later on when the Jews, too, come to Christ.want

-13 As you know, God has appointed me as a special messenger to you Gentiles.
-I lay great stress on this and remind the Jews about it as often as I can, 14 so that if possible I can make them want what you Gentiles have and in that way save some of them.
+13 As you know, God has appointed me a special messenger to you, Gentiles.
+I lay great stress on this and remind the Jews about it as often as I can, 14 so that if possible, I can make them want what you Gentiles have and, in that way, save some of them.
 15 And how wonderful it will be when they become Christians!
-When God turned away from them it meant that he turned to the rest of the world to offer his salvation; and now it is even more wonderful when the Jews come to Christ.
+When God turned away from them it meant that he turned to the rest of the world to offer his salvation; and now it is even more remarkable when the Jews come to Christ.
 It will be like dead people coming back to life.
 16 And since Abraham and the prophets are God’s people, their children will be too.
-For if the roots of the tree are holy, the branches will be too.
+For if the tree’s roots are holy, the branches will be too.

 17 But some of these branches from Abraham’s tree, some of the Jews, have been broken off.
 And you Gentiles who were branches from, we might say, a wild olive tree, were grafted in.
 So now you, too, receive the blessing God has promised Abraham and his children, sharing in God’s rich nourishment of his own special olive tree.

-18 But you must be careful not to brag about being put in to replace the branches that were broken off.
+18 But you must be careful not to brag about being put in to replace broken branches.
 Remember that you are important only because you are now a part of God’s tree; you are just a branch, not a root.

 19 “Well,” you may be saying, “those branches were broken off to make room for me, so I must be pretty good.”